-The cap d’Antibes began to develop during the time when the rich would visit the French Riviera to spend their winters and benefit from the Mediterranean climate.
+The cap d’Antibes began to develop during the time when the rich would visit the French Riviera to spend their winters and enjoy the Mediterranean climate.
 It was the English and the Russian tourists who discovered the cap and built luxurious mansions, which you can still see today.
 The Count of Fersen and a colonel were mainly responsible for tracing a road around the peninsula and opening the beautiful coastal path of cap d’Antibes to people for visiting.

 Enjoy this long and narrow walk across from the west to east with its chic villas and the exceptional view of the sea.
 This hike starts and ends at Garoupe Beach on Chemin de la Garoupe which is just off Boulevard de la Garoupe on Cap d’Antibes.